How to Plan a Fun Social Event For Your Workmates

 Unless you’re hosting a mellow dinner party where activities might seem out of place, activities are a fun way to get guests involved and excited.
 They can be simple, like working together to build a bonfire at a summer barbecue — or more complex, like a pre-planned trivia night.
 A photo booth with props is always loved by guests and a craft table is a good option if coworkers have kids they’ll be bringing along.
 If you want to encourage games but more casually, you can go the route of leaving decks of cards at the tables for folks to pick up and play as they please.
 If you’re hosting a large corporate mixer where the staff doesn’t all know each other, an ice breaker game is a perfect way to warm things up and boost morale.
 Human bingo is an exceptionally good way to get the laughs flowing!
 Use characteristics of your coworkers in the bingo grid — things like sits closest to the coffee maker or sang Madonna at the Christmas party.
 You can use more personal characteristics, too, to help coworkers learn about one another — has a dog named Spot or is a landscape photographer.
 Activities offer the chance for a crowd to get engaged and to bond with each other as a group.

 Get a Little Creative

-Whether it’s a fun Friday lunch for the officeor an intimateprivate event, we’re excited to share the table with you.
+Whether it’s fun Friday lunch catering for the office or an intimate private event, we’re excited to share the table with you.
 We’ll work together to customize your menu and fine-tune your already amazing creative vision!

 From all of us at Eco Caters, thanks for reading.
 We look forward to working together soon!